BearWave Logo BearWave Line Logo

 Search and filter

-Search locally by station name, genre, and country, then sort by name, bitrate, or votes.
+Quickly search by station name, genre, or country, and sort the results by bitrate or popularity.

 100% Free & Open Source Software

 BearWave is licensed under the GPLv3.
 No ads, no tracking, no mandatory accounts.
-The entire source code is hosted on GitHub and open for contributions.
+The entire source code is hosted on GitHub and GitLab and open for contributions.

 Technologies